From Netscape v1.0 to Machine Learning - 25 Years of Innovation

 Recognizing that leading CRM products were not suitable for modern recruiting, we designed branded email marketing features for passive candidate engagement, developed advanced segmentation based on candidate pipeline progress and talent pool attributes, as well as pioneered personalized multi-channel communication.

 Along the way, we realized that we could get hiring managers to participate in recruiting if we gave them a modern web portal with real-time information on recruiting projects.
-As it turned out, this not only added transparency but helped hiring managers to gain new respect for the efforts that went into building good talent pipelines and recruiting passive candidates.
+As it turned out, this not only added transparency but helped hiring managers gain new respect for the efforts that went into building good talent pipelines and recruiting passive candidates.

 Finally, realizing that every company has a different way to go to market and attract and retain great talent, we delivered a flexible data model and configurable workflow engine to support the creation of referral management, agency management, internal mobility and fully bespoke recruiting solutions for any region of the world.

 Building for the Future

 Today, Avature continues to find new ways to deliver innovative software so that our customers can continue to define pioneering business practices and gain a competitive advantage.
 Our “internet company” software development life cycle – based on agile design, micro-scoping and high frequency/low-risk releases – allows us to respond quickly to our customer’s needs.

 Our customers, from our early CRM adopters, to the talent leaders that are radically repositioning HR for the future, will continue to shape the Avature platform as they apply people-centric automation to their talent acquisition and talent management endeavors and look to take on the complex HR challenges of today.
-It is this collaboration that has led our multi-application platform model to quickly become the data hub and platform of choice for talent acquisition and talent management in large enterprise.
+It is this collaboration that has led our multi-application platform model to quickly become the data hub and platform of choice for talent acquisition and talent management in large enterprises.

 Together with our customers, we like to think the best is yet to come.